cesaryuan/olympics-calendar/README.md

-# Olympics Calendar
+# 中文奥运会日历
 This repository contains a script to generate calendar files (.ics) for the Paris 2024 Summer Olympic Games, allowing you to sync sports events with your Google Calendar.

 ## Usage
-All calendar files are available at this URL: https://fabrice404.github.io/olympics-calendar/ \
+All calendar files are available at this URL: https://cesaryuan.github.io/olympics-calendar/ \
 Use the provided URLs to sync with your Google Calendar instead of downloading the files.

 ## Features